bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### VMWare Fusion

 VMWare allows Windows to be run on a Mac as a virtual machine (without rebooting).
 It's necessary for our purposes to review titles in Wordsearch.
-Click here for setup...
+You'll need to schedule a session with a Lifeway tech to help install this on your machine.

 <hr />

 ### VSCode

-VSCode is a powerful, free source code editor by Windows. **Download**: <https://code.visualstudio.com/download> Click here for setup...
+VSCode is a powerful, free source code editor by Windows. **Download**: <https://code.visualstudio.com/download>

 <hr />